koomai/bacon-ipsum-alfred/README.md

 Bacon Ipsum Workflow for Alfred
 ==================

-This is a very simple workflow for [Alfred](http://alfredapp.com) I whipped up for generating a [meatier Lorem Ipsum](http://baconipsum.com/ "Bacon Ipsum").
+This is a very simple workflow for [Alfred](http://alfredapp.com) I whipped up for generating some [Bacon Ipsum](http://baconipsum.com/).

 Thanks to David Ferguson for his [Workflows](https://github.com/jdfwarrior/Workflows) class.